kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_delete_clusterqueue.md

 weight: 5
 ---

-Deleting a ClusterQueue can be a bit complex when there are active Workloads.
+Deleting a ClusterQueue might require additional steps when it has active Workloads.

 This guide provides a clear approach to safely deleting a ClusterQueue, explaining the process and offering alternative methods to handle specific scenarios.

-For this example, let's assume your ClusterQueue is named `my-cq`.
+For this example, assume your ClusterQueue is named `my-cq`.

 ## Understanding `kubectl delete clusterqueue`

-When you run:
+When you run the following command:

 ```sh
 kubectl delete clusterqueue my-cq